Table Of Content

 Non-Functional Testing and The Software Testing Types It Consists of

-As we discussed earlier, non-functional testing refers to the types of software testing where the internal structure, code complexity, and various performance and other metrics are tested to ensure that the end product doesn’t just work well, it is also robust and secure.
+As we discussed earlier, non-functional QA testing refers to the types of software testing where the internal structure, code complexity, and various performance and other metrics are tested to ensure that the end product doesn’t just work well, it is also robust and secure.

 Let’s take a look at some of the software testing types that make up the non-functional testing group.